aravind-tronix/Boring-routines/README.md

  ## Usage
  start supervisor by

 ``supervisord``

  start process by

 ``supervisorctl``

  ## Troubleshooting

 Supervisor logs errors and output.
 Try googling the errors.
 If still it doesnt work, IT WORKED ON MY MACHINE 🤷🏾‍♂️

+## Insights

+The program "fucking-coffee.py" triggers the coffee machine via a [MQTT protocol](https://mqtt.org/).
+You need to setup a [MQTT broker](https://mosquitto.org/) in a machine.
+The trigger from this program publishes a mqtt message to the coffee machine, in my case its a [Raspberry pi] (https://www.raspberrypi.org/)